NZBMA’s Terms & Conditions

 Credit Contracts and Consumer Finance Act 2003 where applicable

-10. Te Tiriti o Waitangi Commitments
+12. Te Tiriti o Waitangi Commitments

-NZBMA acknowledges Te Tiriti o Waitangi as New Zealand's founding document and commits to partnership with tangata whenua through:
+NZBMA acknowledges Te Tiriti o Waitangi as Aotearoa New Zealand's founding document and commits to partnership with tangata whenua through:

 Tino Rangatiratanga (Self-Determination):